fbpx

 Blinded By My Sight

-While sight is often our most-used sense of all, and we usually equate beauty to things visually, there’s so much in this world God created which is beautiful beyond measure of sight.
-Though a tour without sight might seem to some a challenge, I took this challenge head-on.
-Sight is only one sense given to us by God, yet there are many others He bestowed which enable us to connect to the world around us.
+While sight is often our most-used sense, and we usually equate beauty to things visually, there’s so much in this world God created that is beautiful beyond the measure of sight.
+Though a tour without sight might seem like a challenge to some, I took this challenge head-on.
+Sight is only one sense given to us by God, yet there are many others He bestowed upon us, enabling us to connect to the world around us.

 Looking around my office and throughout the house, I noted a number of things I’ve collected over the years.
 A daily reminder of my dear wife’s patience with me, I have filled numerous shelves and boxes with rocks, fossils, and artifacts from around the world.
 Scanning the room, I thought to myself, “What seven-year-old boy wouldn’t love to hold an actual dinosaur bone in his hand, hear the ringing of hard crystalline rock formed on Day 3 of Creation, or imagine the explosive, fiery inferno of Mount St. Helens while holding pumice from the eruption in 1980?”
 (What adult likewise would remain unmoved?)

-I thought on all these things in light of reinforcing what we teach daily about the Flood in Genesis, and subsequent catastrophic geology all around.
-This tour wouldn’t be a challenge, but a thrill!
-I thought of all the other opportunities a hands-on Grand Canyon rim tour could provide, not only to this curious young mind, but for the thousands of others we have each year.
+I thought on all these things in light of reinforcing what we teach daily about the Flood in Genesis, and the subsequent catastrophic geology all around.
+This tour wouldn’t be a challenge but a thrill!
+I thought of all the other opportunities a hands-on Grand Canyon rim tour could provide, not only to this curious young mind, but to the thousands of others we have each year.
 Why haven’t I thought about bringing more “feel-and-tell” items on tours before?
-Is it because I was satisfied with simply showing?
+Was I satisfied with simply showing?
 Was I missing out on so much more that God has crafted at this canyon?

 I thought of all the sounds we hear—ravens, swifts, wrens, and wind.
-I thought of the smells in the air or at our fingertips—of sage, juniper, and pine.
-After messaging ahead of time with the parents of this family about the possibility and suitability of creating a “tactile tour” his mother said that would be amazing and he would love it.
-She said, “Nate- you get it!”
-I’m not sure who was more excited, them, or me.
+I thought of the smells in the air or at our fingertips—sage, juniper, and pine.
+After messaging ahead of time with the parents of this family about the possibility and suitability of creating a “tactile tour,” his mother said that would be amazing, and he would love it.
+She said, “Nate—you get it!”
+I’m not sure who was more excited—them, or me.

-We spent the four hours of the tour that evening talking about the Grand Canyon and “Flood geology”, but even more so on experiencing God’s creative beauty in a place like this through what we hear, smell, and feel.
+We spent the four hours of the tour that evening talking about the Grand Canyon and “Flood geology,” but even more so on experiencing God’s creative beauty in a place like this through what we hear, smell, and feel.
 As a gift, I brought with me a piece of petrified wood I had collected in the field some years back.
 It was a special piece to me, but at this point simply sat on a shelf to look at occasionally—nearly lost in the collection of other curios.
-I’m sure in the heightened sense of his hands, it would be more-afforded a treasured status than I had given it.
-I hoped this little object would be a good reminder of his Grand Canyon experience for years to come.
+I hoped that, in the heightened sense of his hands, it would be afforded a treasured status far greater than I had given it.
+I hoped this little object would serve as a good reminder of his Grand Canyon experience for years to come.

 P.S.– Click to listen to the sound of my favorite bird around here, the Canyon Wren.